PiwnicaUwU/RPCommands/README.md

 With this plugin, you can create immersive descriptions of actions, thoughts, and surroundings that will be visible to nearby players.

-This plugin includes two versions - one without HSM (HintServiceMeow) and one with it.
-It is recommended to use the version with HSM, but it is not required.

 ## ⚠️ Warning: Common Issue with Incorrect Version Usage

-Some users download the **HSM** (HintServiceMeow) version but do not install or use it correctly on their server.
-If you downloaded the **HSM version** but do not have **HintServiceMeow** installed, the plugin may not work properly.
+Some users download the Plugin but do not install or use it correctly on their server.
+If you downloaded the **Plugin** but do not have **HintServiceMeow** installed, the plugin WILL NOT work properly.

 To avoid issues:
-✅ If you want to use the **HSM version**, make sure you have **HintServiceMeow installed in Your plugins folder**.
+✅ If you want to use the **Plugin**, make sure you have **HintServiceMeow installed in Your plugins folder**.
-✅ If you do not want to install HSM, download the **WithoutHSM version** instead.
-WITHOUTHSM VERSION IS NOT SUPPORTED ANYMORE!

 If you encounter any problems, check your server logs or console and ensure the plugin is configured correctly.